Why DSST: Elevate Northeast High School?

 How to Enroll

 DSST: Elevate Northeast High School is a tuition-free public school and participates in the DPS SchoolChoice enrollment process.
 To attend a DSST Public School you must submit a SchoolChoice form, which is available online on the SchoolChoice website.
-Round 2 of the SchoolChoice process will begin in April.
-Round 2 is contingent on how many seats are available.
+Round 1 of the SchoolChoice process will begin in January 2023.

 Should your student be interested in transferring mid-year, please contact our school.